 Digital pianos are electronic instruments.
 They are designed to replicate the sound and feel of the acoustic piano as closely as possible.

-A traditional piano produces sound by using felt-covered hammers hitting the steel strings and the keys are connected to the hammers.
+A traditional piano produces sound by using felt-covered hammers hitting the steel strings, and the keys are connected to the hammers.
 They make sounds mechanically.
-The sound bounces within the piano chamber that creating various resonant effects.
+The sound bounces within the piano chamber, creating various resonant effects.

 Another important aspect of a digital piano is its key feel.
 In order to truly replicate the key touch of an acoustic piano, the digital piano keyboard needs to have a scaled weighted hammer action keyboard.
 If the keys are unweighted or spring-loaded, then it is just an electric keyboard, not a digital piano.